 A Physician’s Active Role

 Arthritis, degenerative discs, facet joint syndrome, fibromyalgia, Ehlers-Danlos syndrome, certain diseases or trauma can cause chronic pain.
 Rare diseases are particularly challenging.
 It requires a heightened level of support when a patient is told that only 5 percent of the population has this condition and even fewer doctors have any experience treating it.
-In this group, we should also include chronic fatigue syndrome — a condition often belittled and measured by an able-bodied person’s circumstance.
-For these patients, keeping their heads upright or expressing a complete thought can be a challenge.
+In this group, we should also include chronic fatigue syndrome—

 Perhaps we need to coin a new phrase: Patients deserve chronic cures.

 Any healing must be prefaced with empathy followed by an accurate diagnosis.
 Patients appreciate doctors who systematically identify a cause in a timely fashion.
 Is the pain a result of a bone fracture, nerve impingement or inflammation?
 Is there an environmental trigger?
 Can a treatment be directed at the cause rather than the symptom?

 It is not a good idea to form a dependency upon NSAIDs.
 They are “anti-androgenic,” meaning they disrupt male hormones, explained David M. Kristensen, study co-author and a senior scientist in the Department of Neurology at Copenhagen University Hospital.
 Ibuprofen had “the broadest endocrine-disturbing properties identified so far in men.”
 They can also damage vital organs.